Market Environment Overview

 WinView’s Patents are Foundational to Interactive Television Engagement

-WinView’s 38 issued and 13 pending patents fully cover the methods, systems, and devices that match the flow of information to and from the viewer’s second screen related to the specific program they are currently watching.
+WinView has received 53 patents with 1,568 claims plus 18 pending patents that fully cover the methods, systems, and devices that match the flow of information to and from the viewer’s second screen related to the specific program they are currently watching.
 The WinView patents are therefore foundational to potential monetization flowing from real-time, two-way second-screen interaction.

 WinView’s issued or “allowed” patents cover but are not limited to the following:

-2. The synchronization of the second screen with a pre-recorded television program (i.e. all non-live programing) for any purpose.
+- The synchronization of the second screen with a pre-recorded television program (i.e. all non-live programming) for any purpose.
 Second screen synchronization is presently being done by every broadcast, satellite, and major cable network.
 This includes companion “tell me more” information, polls, games, i.e. anything related to the telecast:

-3. The synchronization of the second screen with TV commercials for any purpose such as targeting a companion video, providing more information, the awarding of points or prizes, coupons, asking questions, generating leads, etc. This Advanced Advertising segment is projected by Merrill Lynch to be a $14 billion segment:
+- The synchronization of the second screen with TV commercials for any purpose such as targeting a companion video, providing more information, the awarding of points or prizes, coupons, asking questions, generating leads, etc. In Europe this synchronized mobile and television advertising segment has scaled to $1 billion in its first year.

 8,149,530; 8,717,701; 8,699,168; 8,705,195; 8,659,848; 8,737,0048,659,848; 8,780,482